TR Group

-TR Group Limited is a New Zealand vehicle finance and vehicle rental company specialising in heavy trucks and trailers.
+TR Group Limited is a New Zealand vehicle rental and lease company specialising in heavy trucks and trailers.
 Headquartered in Auckland, it has branches across New Zealand and Australia.
 It provides rental vehicles, leasing and driver training.
 The company is privately held, but has significant investment from Fisher Funds, Direct Capital, NZ Super Fund and Te Pūia Tāpapa.

 History

 TR Group Ltd was formed as Trailer Rentals Ltd in 1992 with the purchase of the CHEP trailer fleet in New Zealand.
 Since then, the company has grown both organically and by acquisition, initially purchasing Truck Rental from Esanda Fleetpartners in 1998 (110 trucks) and combining operations to form TR Group Ltd. Orix Truck Rentals was acquired in 2007 using related shell company Elite Truck Rentals Ltd.

 Driver training

 To provide training services, Master Drive Services was acquired in 2015 (eventually rebranded to TR Driver Training) and DT Driver Training in 2018.

 TR Driver Training focuses on heavy vehicle class licensing, endorsements and other heavy vehicle training.